-If you are interested in visiting our camp, you will find that you are being looked after by our wonderful Berber staff.
+If you are interested in visiting our luxury desert camp in Morocco, you will find that you are being looked after by our wonderful Berber team.
 But who are the Berber people?
 Here are 10 interesting facts:

 Berbers are the indigenous people of North Africa, an area of habitation that stretches all the way from Egypt in the East to the countries of the Sahel in the West.
 The Tuareg people who inhabit the vast swathes of the Sahara are also Berbers.
 The Tuareg are Berber people with a traditionally nomadic pastoral lifestyle.
 A 1984 census indicated there were as little as 4500 Tuareg Berbers living in Morocco.

 Did you know that the term Berber was first used centuries ago by foreigners and is a variation of the Greek word barbaros (barbarian)?
 Interestingly, the term was used to describe anyone who didn’t speak Greek!
 It was never intended to offend - unlike the modern day term that is used to describe an uncivilised group of people.

 Nowadays Berbers proudly call themselves amazigh (m), tamazight (f) or imazighen (plural), meaning ‘free men’ or ‘noble people.’

 Berbers in Morocco speak several different dialects, not one single language.
 In fact, some dialects are so different that they are almost considered different languages!
 The main three languages used in Morocco are Tarifiyt in the north, Tashelhiyt in the south west and Tamazight in the centre.
 For many – up to 40% in some regions - the local Berber dialect is their only language.

 The root of the Tamazight language has an amazing 38 consonants and just 3 vowels!